 - 2/3 cup all-purpose flour

 - 1 teaspoon grated lemon peel

 - 2 cups sliced fresh or frozen rhubarb

 - 1/2 teaspoon grated lemon peel

 - 4 teaspoons currant jelly, melted

-- Just before serving, spread filling into crust.
+- Just before serving, spread filling in pastry shell.
 Arrange remaining strawberries on top.
 Brush with jelly.
 Yield: 12 servings.